- UK Space Science Heritage Project

 Funding A Project

 Funding is the biggest obstacle when it comes to putting things into space.
-Though we can give you some direct support we don’t have a huge amount of cash, so instead we work to get you funding from the space industry.
+Though we can give you some direct support we don’t have a huge amount of cash, so instead we work to get you funding from the space industry in the form of UKSEDS Branch Project Grants which aim to provide branches with the funds to start new projects and expand existing ones so that they can more easily obtain alternative funding in the future.
 In the past we’ve helped projects get funding from organisations like ESA, Astrium (now Airbus Defence and Space), Nexus, Vega, the Royal Meteorological Society, and the UK Space Agency.